 H. Compensation, Reimbursement and Reporting.

-(1) Compensation and Reimbursement.
-A judge may receive compensation and reimbursement of expenses for the extra-judicial activities permitted by this Code, if the source of such payments does not give the appearance of influencing the judge's performance of judicial duties or otherwise give the appearance of impropriety.
-Section 6A and 6B of present code; taken from ABA (a) Compensation shall not exceed a reasonable amount nor shall it exceed what a person who is not a judge would receive for the same activity. (b) Expense reimbursement shall be limited to the actual cost of travel, food and lodging reasonably incurred by the judge and, where appropriate to the occasion, by the judge's spouse or guest.
-Any payment in excess of such an amount is compensation.
-(2) Public Reports.
-A judge shall comply with those provisions of law requiring the reporting of economic interest to the Mississippi Ethics Commission. with Soptions 6(of Commentary See Commentary to Section $4D(4)$ regarding reporting of gifts, bequests and loans.
+- (1) Compensation and Reimbursement.
+A judge may receive compensation and reimbursement of expenses for the extra-judicial activities permitted by this Code, if the source of such payments does not give the appearance of influencing the judge's performance of judicial duties or otherwise give the appearance of impropriety. - (a) Compensation shall not exceed a reasonable amount nor shall it exceed what a person who is not a judge would receive for the same activity. - (b) Expense reimbursement shall be limited to the actual cost of travel, food and lodging reasonably incurred by the judge and, where appropriate to the occasion, by the judge's spouse or guest.
+Any payment in excess of such an amount is compensation. - (2) Public Reports.
+A judge shall comply with those provisions of law requiring the reporting of economic interest to the Mississippi Ethics Commission.

+See Commentary to Section 4D(4) regarding reporting of gifts, bequests and loans.
 See also Miss.
 Code Ann. §§ 25-4-25 through 29 regarding the filing of statements of economic interest with the Mississippi Ethics Commission.
 The ABA model suggests that since Canon 6 in the 1972 model code was drafted, reporting requirements in most jurisdictions have become much more comprehensive, and that canons regulating reporting of income should be tailored to the requirements of individual jurisdictions.
-Subsection 4H 2), therefore, simply requires compliance with the statutory provisions for reporting to the Ethics Commission.
+Subsection 4H(2), therefore, simply requires compliance with the statutory provisions for reporting to the Ethics Commission.

+The Code does not prohibit a judge from accepting honoraria or speaking fees provided that the compensation is reasonable and commensurate with the task performed.
+A judge should ensure, however, that no conflicts are created by the arrangement.
+A judge must not appear to trade on the judicial position for personal advantage.
+Nor should a judge spend significant time away from court duties to meet speaking or writing commitments for compensation.
+In addition, the source of the payment must not raise any question of undue influence or the judge's ability or willingness to be impartial.

 I. Disclosure of a judge's income, debts, investments or other assets is required only to the extent provided in this Canon and in Sections 3E and 3F, or as otherwise required by law.

-No corresponding section in present code; taken from ABA model.
-Commentary Section 3E requires judges to disqualify themselves in any proceedings in which they have economic interests.
+Section 3E requires judges to disqualify themselves in any proceedings in which they have economic interests.
 See "economic interest" as explained in the Terminology Section.
 Section 4D requires judges to refrain from engaging in business and from financial activities that might interfere with the impartial performance of judicial duties; Section 4H requires judges to report-compensation they received for activities outside judicial office.
 Judges have the rights of any other citizens, including the right to privacy of the judges' financial affairs, except to the extent that limitations established by law are required to safeguard the proper performance of the judges' duties.

-CANON 5 A Judge or Judicial Candidate Shall Refrain From Inappropriate Political Activity This new Canon 5 replaces former Canon 7 with substantial differences and A. All Judges and Candidates additions.
-Compare with Section 7A of existing code; taken from ABA model.
-(1) Except as authorized in Sections $5B(2)$, $5C(1)$ and $5C(3)$, a judge or a candidate for election to judicial office shall not: nom ADA model. (a) act as a leader or hold an office in a political organization, Same as Section 7A(1)(a) of present code; taken from ABA model. (b) publicly endorse or publicly oppose another candidate for public office; Section A(1)(a) and (b) are essentially identical to Section (c) make speeches on behalf of a political organization; or 7A(1) (b) of present code; taken from ABA model. (d) solicit funds for, pay an assessment to or make a contribution to a political organization or candidate.
-Essentially identical to Section 7A(1)(c) of present code; taken from ABA model.
+A Judge or Judicial Candidate Shall Refrain From Inappropriate Political Activity

+A. All Judges and Candidates

+(1) Except as authorized in Sections 5B(2), 5C(1) and 5C(2), a judge or a candidate for election to judicial office shall not:

+- (a) act as a leader or hold an office in a political organization: - (b) make speeches for a political organization or candidate or publicly endorse a candidate for public office; - (c) solicit funds for or pay an assessment or make a contribution to a political organization or candidate, attend political gatherings, or purchase tickets for political party dinners, or other political functions.

+A judge or candidate for judicial office retains the right to participate in the political process as a voter.